aabhipandey000/IPL-First-Innings-Score-Prediction---Deployment/README.md

 ## Deployment on Heroku

 Login or signup in order to create virtual app.
-You can either connect your github profile or download ctl to manually deploy this project.
+You can either connect your github profile or download ctl to manually deploy this project.Our next step would be to follow the instruction given on Heroku Documentation to deploy a web app.

+## Directory Tree